Modern Slavery and Human Trafficking Statement, 8 October 2025

 OSTTRA has determined that the majority of its suppliers operate in areas considered to be at a low risk of supporting or being complicit in forced labour or human trafficking.

-OSTTRA plans to continue to monitor its business for potential risks related to slavery and human trafficking and other best practices adopted in our industry.
+OSTTRA monitors its business for potential risks related to slavery and human trafficking and other best practices adopted in our industry.

 Reporting of Violations of the Slavery or Human Trafficking